Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Parity switches

-{\it Parity switches}$-$ In this section, we further study the properties of the many-body energy spectrum of the Kitaev chain embedded in a cavity.
+In this section, we demonstrate that the many-body energy spectrum of the Kitaev chain embedded in a cavity has different features in the topological and trivial phases.
 The many-body spectrum of Hamiltonian~\ref{eq:Hc} is plotted in Fig.~\ref{fig:PhotonNumber}(a) as a function of the chemical potential for $g=0.25$ and $\omega_c/t = 0.5$.
 For the sake of visualization we have subtracted from all the energies the energy of the ground state.
-In isolated short-length Kitaev chains the values at which the ground state is degenerate have already been reported~\cite{hegde2015quench,hegde2016majorana,rancic2022}.
+In isolated short-length Kitaev chains and Majorana billiards the values at which the ground state is degenerate have already been reported~\cite{hegde2015quench,hegde2016majorana,rancic2022, Majobilliards}.
 The crossings or parity switching points are given by the formula $\mu_{ps} = 2\sqrt{t^2-\Delta^2}\cos\left(p\,\pi/(N+1)\right)$, where $p = 1,2, . . . ,M/2$, with $M=N$ $(M=N-1)$ for even (odd) $N$.
 In the figure, the values of $\mu_{ps}$ are plotted with gray dotted lines.
-Notice that while the parity of the ground state alternates between even and odd for $|\mu| < \mu_{ps}^1$, it remains odd for $|\mu| > \mu_{ps}^1$.
-Notice also for $|\mu| < \mu_{ps}^1$ the existence of a doubly degenerate ground state at exceptional points, a consequence of MBS hosted in the system and strongly hybridized due to the finite length of the chain and the light-matter coupling.
+Notice that while the parity of the ground state alternates between even and odd for $|\mu| < \mu_{ps}^1$, with $\mu_{ps}^1 = 2\sqrt{t^2-\Delta^2}\cos\left(\pi/(N+1)\right)$, it remains odd for $|\mu| > \mu_{ps}^1$.
+Notice also for $|\mu| < \mu_{ps}^1$ the existence of a doubly degenerate ground state at the parity switching points, a consequence of MBS hosted in the system and strongly hybridized due to the finite length of the chain and the light-matter coupling.
 The formula for $\mu_{ps}$ in the isolated Kitaev chain provides an approximation of the parity switching points in the Kitaev chain coupled to cavity photons (Eq.~\ref{eq:Hc}).
 In Appendix~\ref{phasediag} we plot the dependence of one parity switching point on the light-matter coupling strength and compare it with its equivalent in the isolated Kitaev chain.
 Given the small deviation between the two values compared, the formula for $\mu_{ps}$ in the isolated Kitaev chain will be employed in the rest of the article as a reference.